JanssenProject/jans/docs/cedarling/cedarling-policy-store.md

 - Cedar policies can reference these entities directly by type and ID, just like any other entity present during evaluation.
 - A common use case is defining an organization entity and writing policies that compare runtime attributes (e.g., `resource.org_id`) to attributes on the default entity.

+### Entity Conflict Resolution

+When request entities have the same UID as default entities, Cedarling automatically resolves conflicts by giving **request entities precedence** over default entities.
+This ensures that runtime data can override static configurations while maintaining consistency.

+Example: If a resource entity with UID `"org1"` is passed in an authorization request, and a default entity with the same UID exists, the resource entity's attributes will be used instead of the default entity's attributes.

 ## Cedar Policies Schema

 The `policies` field describes the Cedar policies that will be used in Cedarling.
 Multiple policies can be defined, with each policy requiring a `unique_policy_id`.